silv3rst0n3/Xstack_backup_sender/README.md

     1-add your Outlook Email
     2-add password outlook
+    3-add Your Email
-    3-add your files path
+    4-add your files path
-    4-add your Path for Save Zip backup files
+    5-add your Path for Save Zip backup files